masastack/MASA.Blazor/src/Docs/Masa.Blazor.Docs/wwwroot/pages/components/error-handler/en-US.md

 #### OnErrorHandleAsync

-Custom exception handling `Func<Exception, Task >`, after clicking the button triggers the exception, the button background color changes to red and the text color changes to white.
+Custom exception handling `Func<Exception, Task<bool>>`, after clicking the button triggers the exception, the button background color changes to red and the text color changes to white.
+If the return value is `True`, the exception information will not be displayed, and the exception will be handled directly.
+It is recommended that after implementing custom exception handling, the exception information will be temporarily reset by itself, and the return value will be set to `True`;
+The return value is: `False`, the exception information will be prompted first, and then the exception will be handled.

 <masa-example file="Examples.components.error_handler.OnErrorHandleAsync"></masa-example>